artem-smotrakov/fosstars-rating-core/artem-smotrakov/test-rop-two.md

 ### rl-vulnerability_alerts-1

-Vulnerability alerts are disabled for your repository.
+Vulnerability alerts are not enabled in the project Vulnerability alerts are disabled for your repository.
 An administrator should enable these alerts via Settings.
 Please see the GitHub documentation for details or contact the OSPO for more information.
 *  [Managing vulnerabilities in your project's dependencies](https://docs.github.com/en/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies)

 ### rl-reuse_tool-2

+The project does not have LICENSES directory
 REUSE tool compliance requires that all used licenses are provided in a LICENSES folder on root level.

 ### rl-security_policy-1

-Open a pull request to add a security policy for the project.
+Neither the project nor organization has a security policy Open a pull request to add a security policy for the project.
 *  [About adding a security policy to a repository on GitHub](https://docs.github.com/en/free-pro-team@latest/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository)
 *  [An example of a security policy](https://github.com/apache/nifi/blob/main/SECURITY.md)